mepox/fitbuddy/README.md

 </div>

-FitBuddy is a workout tracker app made with Spring Boot
+FitBuddy is a workout tracker app made with Spring Boot.

 ## What's inside